 Grandma Linda refers to this as “Not so much a New Year’s resolution thing, but a checklist of items to give deep thought to about how you might like your ideal life to look…”

 Some elements may have been inspired by an earlier Mastermind workshop.
 As she remembers, “In [Mastermind], we learned that if there is something you want in your life, you have to give thought to what it is, how you would like it to look, and name an action that you would need to take to move closer toward your vision.
 [At each meeting], each of us would go through our list of items we had [previously] identified, and be accountable for what we had done to change things more into the direction of how we wanted it to be.”

 “All of these groups were about finding areas of our lives where we were not happy or knew we might be off track.
 It was not being in groups to complain about things, but teaching ourselves to have conscious awareness about our personal power and identifying and taking steps to make things better.
 In these circles, I always felt that everyone was in total personal integrity, transparency, and trust which went both ways.”

 Linda introduced the same material to family and friends, where it became a tradition.
-Later, Martha adapted the Dare to Dream page to share with retreat participants – and over the course of many years it underwent small evolutions and refreshes as our team made it our own, including a 2014 rename to Living Dreams, and now in its latest version, Living Our Dreams.
+Later, Martha adapted the Dare to Dream exercise to share with retreat participants – and over the course of many years it underwent small evolutions and refreshes as our team made it our own, including a renaming to Living Our Dreams.